ReactiveSets/toubkal/README.md

 Dataflow libraries usually implement one of two models:
 - push: all data is pushed downstream as it happens, allowing realtime updates
-- pull: data is pulled upstream when needed, allowing lazy programming, pulling only what is reauired
+- pull: data is pulled upstream when needed, allowing lazy programming, pulling only what is required, when required

 For web applications' communications between servers and clients these two models are usually not acceptable for these reasons:

-- The pull method is not realtime, introducing average latency of have the pulling period.
+- The pull method is not realtime, introducing average latency of the polling period.
-Worse it and can consume large amounts of bandwidth if the pulling period is too small.
+Worse it and can consume large amounts of bandwidth if the polling period is too small.
 It can nonetheless be used efficiently on the client side along with requestAnimationFrame() to prevent over-updating the DOM between refreshes.
 - The push method pushes all data regardless of what the downstream many need.
 This can result in the transmission of large amounts of unused data, usually introducing unacceptable latency and bandwidth charges.

-Connected Sets implements a more sophisticated **Subcribe / Push** model where downstream pipelets subscribe to the subset of data they are interested in and subsequently receive all updates in a push fashion only for that subset.
-This allows XS to move the least amount of data between clients and servers while remaining realtime.
+Connected Sets implements a more sophisticated **Subscribe / Push** model where downstream pipelets subscribe to the subset of data they are interested in and subsequently receive all updates in a push fashion only for that subset.
+This allows XS to move the least amount of data between clients and servers while remaining realtime with the lowest possible latency.

 XS stateless pipelets also use a lazy model where they will not subscribe to anything from upstream unless initial data is fetched by a downstream stateful pipelet.
-This again allows to transmit only what is really used by downstream pipelets.
+This again allows to transmit only what is really used by the application at any given time.

 A subscription is done using a query dataflow that represents a kind of filter on the upstream dataflow.
 Because the query is itself a dataflow, the subcription can change over time.